pharmer/issues/docs/cloud/aws/README.md

 ...
 ...
 ```

 Here,

 - `metadata.deletionTimestamp`: is set when cluster deletion command was applied.

-Now, to apply delete the cluster, run
+Now, to apply delete operation of the cluster, run

 ```console
 $ pharmer apply aws-1
 ```

 **Congratulations !!!** , you're an official `pharmer` user now.